U.S. housing regulator proposes new rules for nonbank mortgage firms

 The regulator said it plans to finalize the new requirements in the second quarter, with them going into effect by the end of the year.

 The nonbank mortgage servicing industry has come under regulatory scrutiny for a range of irregularities in the servicing of loans.
-A group of investors on Monday took the first step in launching a lawsuit against one of the largest firms, Ocwen Financial Group (OCN.N), claiming it failed to live up to its agreements to collect payments on $82 billion worth of home loans.
+A group of investors on Monday took the first step in launching a lawsuit against one of the largest firms, Ocwen Financial Group, claiming it failed to live up to its agreements to collect payments on $82 billion worth of home loans.
+(Reporting by Lindsay Dunsmuir)